Displays information about the battery and its health, and provides a test of the charging socket.

 Based on the battery information, select OK or NOK to complete the battery check.

-Note 1: The Stress Test (the last test) forms part of the overall battery test.
+Note 1: The Stress Test (the last test in the guided series) forms part of the overall battery test.
 It is recommended that this test is allowed to complete (i.e. don’t press ‘skip’).

 Note 2: Battery temperature is deemed to be too high when above 40C.
 High temperatures are not good for your battery, make sure you don’t leave your phone in a hot place for long periods of time (like in your car all day or on top of hot electronic equipment).
 Also, beware of quick chargers as these can generate extra heat.